-ones.
-Susman notes that while myth and history work in essentially contradictory ways, they often overlap and exist together, in creative tension.42 it is this very tension between the mythic beliefs of a people- their visions, their hopes, their dreams-and the on-going, dynamic demands of their social life recorded by the students of the real past and the actual present (with perhaps an often-implied future) which provides many artists with their theme, a theme reflecting a basic conflict within the culture itself.43
+representations of the past and critical historical ones.
+Susman notes that while myth and history work in essentially contradictory ways, they often overlap and exist together, in creative tension;45 it is this very tension between the mythic beliefs of a people- their visions, their hopes, their dreams-and the on-going, dynamic demands of their social life recorded by the students of the real past and the actual present (with perhaps an often-implied future) which provides many artists with their theme, a theme reflecting a basic conflict within the culture itself.46

 Art, unlike history, is able to embrace and express the tensions between popular myth and history that the popular culture contains.
-Hamilton, alongside other historical fictions, has come to play a role in the national consciousness that some versions of history once played; it allows its audience the space to work through the contradictions between their hopes, dreams and aspirations on the one hand, and their real experiences and knowledge of the lived past on the other.
+Hamilton, alongside other historical fictions, has come to play a role in the national consciousness that - as we shall see below - some versions of history once played; it allows its audience the space to work through the contradictions between their hopes, dreams and aspirations on the one hand, and their real experiences and knowledge of the lived past on the other.
 Academic history no longer seeks to comfort or affirm; rather, it usually involves, even demands, a high level of critical self-questioning.
-As historians have broken down consensus and decentered narratives, as they have elevated the marginal and the subaltern, becoming skeptical of 'great men' and national heroes the need for inspiration, unity and national identity must be met elsewhere.
-As the high priestess of historical fiction Hilary Mantel put it, "first the gods go, and then the heroes, and then we are left with our grubby, compromised selves."44 While Miranda's Hamilton like Mantel's own Thomas Cromwell - is indeed a compromised hero in many ways, he remains a hero who is able to reconcile the values of the nation's hopeful, enlightened founding with those of the fragmented, disillusioned twenty-first century, comforting and challenging the audience in turn.
+As historians have broken down consensus and decentred narratives, as they have elevated the marginal and the subaltern, becoming sceptical of 'great men' and national heroes - the need for inspiration, unity and national identity must be met elsewhere.
+As the high priestess of historical fiction, Hilary Mantel, put it, "first the gods go, and then the heroes, and then we are left with our grubby, compromised selves."
+While Miranda's Hamilton - like Mantel's own Thomas Cromwell - is indeed a compromised hero in many ways, he remains a hero who is able to reconcile the values of the nation's hopeful, enlightened founding with those of the fragmented, disillusioned twenty-first century, comforting and challenging the audience in turn.

 Nevertheless, it is not just historians' misreading of what Miranda does (critiquing art as if it were history, either for spinning myths or for getting facts wrong) that poses a problem.
 Historians are too often disorientated about their own public role, especially in navigating the community's relationship between the past, the present and the future.
-The 'myth-busting' role outlined by J. H. Plumb limits historians' ability to connect with the national imaginary.
-Many historians accept that Americans have 'imagined' their national community and 'invented' national traditions through rituals of remembrance and
+The 'myth-busting' role outlined by J.H.
+Plumb limits historians' ability to connect with the national imaginary.
+Since the publication of Benedict Anderson's Imagined Communities and Eric Hobsbawm and Terence Ranger's The Invention of Tradition, historians of nationalism understand that Americans have 'imagined' their national community and 'invented' national traditions through rituals of remembrance and commemoration.
+Yet, they often do not accept the legitimacy of these identifications.
+Anderson's important work underlines how cultural symbols and rituals that represent national identity carry a great weight of emotional

-42 Warren I. Susman, "History and the American Intellectual: Uses of a Usable Past" American Quarterly, Vol. 16.
+45 Warren I. Susman, "History and the American Intellectual: Uses of a Usable Past" American Quarterly, Vol. 16.
 2 (Summer, 1964): 243-263.

-43 Susman, "History and the American Intellectual": 248.
+46 Susman, "History and the American Intellectual": 248.

-44 Hilary Mantel, "The Day is for the Living" BBC Reith Lectures (17 June, 2017).
+47 Hilary Mantel, "The Day is for the Living" BBC Reith Lectures (17 June, 2017).